masc-ucsc/docs/docs/pyrope/07-typesystem.md

 function, but they are only visible to the same directory/project Pyrope files.

-The `punch` statement allows to access variables from other files/functions.
-The `import` statement allows referencing functions from other files.
+There are only two ways to access variables outside Pyrope file.
+The `import` statement allows referencing public lambdas from other files.
+The register declarations allow to assign an ID, and other files can access the register by "reference".

 ### import